sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

 <h4 align="center"> Uses seprmvr64 by mineek<h4>
 <h6 align="center"> Supports* iOS 7.0.6-12.1 as well as A7-A11 devices </h6>
+<h6 align="center"> This is a fork of the tool with some updates </h6>

-# IF YOUR DEVICE SUPPORTS [LEGACY-IOS-KIT](https://github.com/LukeZGD/Legacy-iOS-Kit), YOU SHOULD REALLY USE THAT OVER THIS.
+## IF YOUR DEVICE SUPPORTS [LEGACY-IOS-KIT](https://github.com/LukeZGD/Legacy-iOS-Kit), YOU SHOULD REALLY USE THAT OVER THIS.

 # Chart of compatibility